WWE: 10 Controversial Wrestlers Who Belong In The WWE Hall of Fame

 As Rust Cohle from True Detective said "Life's barely long enough to get good at one thing.
 So be careful what you're good at."

 Sadly, I can't solve a murder like Rust...or change a tire, or even tie a tie.
 But I do know all the lyrics to Hulk Hogan's theme song, and can name every Natural Born Thriller from the dying days of WCW.
-For what that's worth in the grand scheme of thing...well, I don't know.
+I was once ranked 21st in the United States in Tetris...on the Playstation 3 version...for about a week.

 Follow along @AndrewSoucek and check out my podcast at wrestlingwithfriends.com